matteoscaringi/matteoscaringi/README.md

 - 🔭 Primarily using
     - Java for apps
-    - (TS/JS,) SCSS and Svelte for development.
+    - TS/JS SCSS and Svelte for web development.
     - Go for basic CLI programs.

 - 📖 Stuff i like